Current as of September 2023 | Download print version (in PDF)

 Authorized Donees.
 Organizations eligible to seek authorized donee status include ACs, IAPs, SCs, and trusts that: provide aid to the needy, including subsistence support, medical and psychological care, and educational and employment training; provide domestic violence, legal, and funeral assistance; work to prevent and respond to disasters; work with refugees and migrants and on gender equality issues; engage in educational activities certified pursuant to the General Education Act, scientific or technological research, environmental protection, or wildlife conservation; support culture and the arts, preservation of national treasures, or defense and promotion of human rights; promote citizen participation in matters of public interest, gender equality, or civil protection; support the creation and strengthening of organizations that carry out activities subject to the Federal Law of Promotion of Activities Performed by Civil Society Organizations; or engage in the promotion and defense of consumer rights; grant scholarships; make grants to other authorized donees; or perform work and public services by a written agreement with a public entity.

 An authorized donee, regardless of its organizational form (AC, IAP, SC, or trust), must comply with a number of operational and financial rules set forth in Article 82 of the LISR, which governs grantmaking organizations.
-Specifically, an authorized donee must pursue the goals for which it was founded as its primary purpose and devote its assets exclusively to the purposes for which it was organized.
+Specifically, an authorized donee must pursue the goals for which it was founded as its primary purpose and devote its assets exclusively to the purposes for which it was organized and which were authorized by tax authorities.
 It may not disburse assets to any individual or entity except as payment for services rendered or transfers to other organizations with authorized donee status.
 It may not participate in political activities.
-Upon the organization's dissolution, any surplus must be transferred to another organization eligible to receive tax-deductible donations; further, this rule must be set forth in an irrevocable provision of the organization's statutes.
+Upon the organization's dissolution or tax residence change, any surplus must be transferred to another organization eligible to receive tax-deductible donations; further, this rule must be set forth in an irrevocable provision of the organization's statutes.

 Authorized donee status must be renewed every year and may be revoked by the Tax Administration Service (Servicio de Administración Tributaria, or SAT).
 The renewal depends entirely on an organization’s compliance with its tax obligations.
-All authorized donees must regularly submit a transparency report, indicating their income, expenses, and other financial details.
-An authorized donee must also inform the tax authorities about any transactions with related parties, and about services provided and goods acquired from the organization's donors (LISR Article 80).
+All authorized donees must regularly submit a transparency report, indicating their income, expenses, and other financial details, as how many people have impact of their activities, An authorized donee must also inform the tax authorities about any transactions with related parties, and about services provided and goods acquired from the organization's donors (LISR Article 80).

 Law on Promotion of Civil Organizations.
 Organizations that can register under the Law on Promotion are those incorporated as an AC, IAP, or SC that engage in activities in one or more of the following areas: